Nourankh20/Data-Visualization/README.md

 # 1) Does being the host improve the performance?

-1) In order to see the effect of hosting on the performance, we had to convert each region to its country and added new column 'Host_Country'.
-2) We grouped the new data by 'Year','Host_Country','region','Medal' in a new dataframe and filled the null values for each medal with 0 (new columns Bronze, Gold, Silver), then we added cloumn 'Is_Host' to check if the region is the same hosting country or not.The column's values are either 1 if hosting,0 if not.
+1) make a new column called Host_Country where it has the hosting country of each record

+2) By applying the method host_country it takes the city the Olympics was hosted in and assigns the host country

+3) In a new dataframe medals_hosting_or_not we get the number of Gold - Bronze - Silver - Total Medals for each year for each region and also having the host coutry at that year

+4) Adds a new feature where Is_host is added to each record

+5) show countries and number of medals they have won using: .head() function

+6) visualize top 10 countries and average of medals they have won using: scatter plot

+7) visualize total medals per years for hosting and non hosting countries using: scatter plot

+8) comparing means when hosting and not hosting using: area graph

-3) We added a new column to calculate the total medals for each country in each year, then we sorted it ascendingly in a new dataframe.
+9) We added a new column to calculate the total medals for each country in each year, then we sorted it ascendingly in a new dataframe.

-4) We plotted 3 graphs to prove how the countries' performance is affected due to their hosting.
+10) We plotted 3 graphs to prove how the countries' performance is affected due to their hosting.

 # 2) Is there characteristics that improve the chances of winning a medal?